fp

 You may have heard of time diversification with regard to dollar-cost averaging.
 Dollar-cost averaging helps you avoid common investing pitfalls, such as unlucky timing with the markets or not making consistent contributions to your portfolio.
 Essentially, when you balance short- and long-term investments, and make sure that you’re adding money consistently, you can take a more hands-off approach to how you grow your capital.

-One surefire way to include time diversification is through investments with a target hold period.
+One way to include time diversification is through investments with a target hold period.
 This is the point at which the investment is expected to provide liquidity to shareholders, either from the sale of the investment.
 Farmland investing, for example, usually has a target hold period of anywhere from 6 to 10 years.

 Bonds are another common time diversification option.
 Bond durations vary significantly, but can avail you to a set return at the end of their cycle.
 You can ladder bonds so that they mature at different times, therefore keeping a steady return coming your way.
 The same can be said for certificates of deposit, or CDs.
 Current interest rates may make both bonds and CDs less attractive than farmland, however, as interest rates for bonds and CDs are near zero.